-Where once sugar cane and pineapple fields were strewn across most of the Hawaiian islands, now you'll find housing developments, resort hotels and condominiums and more often, just barren fields.
+Where once sugar cane and pineapple fields were strewn across most of the Hawaiian islands, you'll now find housing developments, resort hotels and condominiums and more often, just barren fields.

-Del Monte also cites an inability to secure a long-term lease extension from landowner the Campbell Estate as a reason for their decision, however, this claim is disputed by Campbell Estate Vice President Bert Hatton as reported by KITV - TheHawaiianChannel in a story on February 1, 2006.
+Del Monte also cited an inability to secure a long-term lease extension from landowner the Campbell Estate as a reason for their decision, however, this claim was disputed by Campbell Estate Vice President Bert Hatton as reported by KITV - TheHawaiianChannel in a story on February 1, 2006.
 In that story Hatton said that's surprising because in 2001 Campbell offered Del Monte a lease extension at its current rent structure.
 He said, "Del Monte declined that offer."
 Hatton also said that Campbell offered to sell the pineland to Del Monte in three separate proposals, but Del Monte declined all three offers.

 History of Hawaiian Pineapple

-Captain John Kidwell is most often credited with founding Hawaiis pineapple industry.
+Captain John Kidwell is most often credited with founding Hawaii's pineapple industry.
 He began crop development trials in 1885 when he planted pineapple in Manoa on the island of Oahu.
 It was, however, James Drummond Dole who is most credited with advancing the industry in Hawaii.
 In 1900 Dole purchased 61 acres in Wahiawa in Central Oahu and began experimenting with pineapple.
 In 1901 he incorporated the Hawaiian Pineapple Company and began commercial growing of the fruit.
 Dole is forever known as Hawaii's "Pineapple King."

 As reported on the website of the Dole Plantation, Inc., in 1907, Dole established a cannery near the Honolulu harbor, which was closer to the labor pool, shipping ports and supplies.
 This cannery, at one time the world's largest cannery, remained in operation until 1991.